tugascript/nestjs-graphql-monolith-template/README.md

 ## Why is this repo archived?

 I used this repo before mercurius was added to nestjs as a first class citizan.
-I am shifting this repo to mercurius for that reason and I am no longer mantaining this template.
+I am shifting this template to mercurius for that reason so I am no longer mantaining this template.

 ## Description